giacomo-lab/engine_idling_detection/README.md

-# THIS IS IMPORTANT
+# Thunder recongnition
+## Using AudioSet dataset
-## This is also important
+This project is on pause.
-and here is some text
+Porpuse: recognize thunder sound.
+How: Using the tfrecord files of the AudioSet database Thunder_nb_v2.inpynb contains the most update version of the code.